What Education Do I Need to Become a Professional Landscaper?

 Landscape architects, unlike groundskeepers, are required to have extensive formal education and training.
 With it, you'll be able to design parks, playgrounds, golf courses, shopping malls, and other outdoor spaces, making sure your designs have minimal impact on natural resources and environments.
 You may work closely with contractors, engineers, surveyors, and other professionals to bring your designs to life.

-You'll likely need a bachelor's or master's degree in landscape architecture.
+You'll need a bachelor's degree in landscape architecture.
 In 2014, the Landscape Architecture Accreditation Board of the American Society of Landscape Architects (www.asla.org) accredited 60 colleges and universities with undergraduate and graduate programs in the subject.
 A bachelor's degree program in landscape architecture may take you four to five years to complete, while a master's degree program can be completed in two to three years.
 In any degree program, you can expect to complete a number of studio design courses where you'll develop some of the hands-on skills needed to succeed in the field.
 You can also study topics that include:

-- Site construction and materials
+- Site engineering and analysis

 Licensure and Certification